scratchfoundation/scratch-webpack-configuration/README.md

 # scratch-webpack-configuration

-Centralized configuration for Scratch's use of webpack
+Shared configuration for Scratch's use of webpack